Perimenopause Can Be Brutal . . . and That's Normal

 The worst part of it all was I felt alone.
 I seemed to be the only one in my circle that was going through this.
 I couldn't drink any type of alcohol, no spicy, greasy or highly processed foods, not too much salt or sugar.
 I also couldn't be in the sun.
 These all triggered my hot flashes and made them worse.
 Needless to say, I became a party pooper.
 I eventually became anti social.
 Trying to explain myself became a chore.
 Since any slight feeling of stress was unbearable, and I couldn't fake my usual energetic self I decided it was best not to work for awhile.

-I didn't feel my family doctor was a suitable person for advice, being a man he would probably give me medical school teaching that didn't apply to me.
+I didn't feel my family doctor was the best source of advice, being a man he would probably give me medical school teaching that didn't apply to me.
 So of course I relied on the Internet.
 The only popular advice that worked for me was using Black Cohosh for hot flashes.
 I actually feel my hot flashes subside when I take one 40 mg capsule, it takes about an hour to feel the full effect.
 Most other advice doesn't work for me: exercise, hormone treatment, natural remedies.
 I went on a form of anti-inflammatory diet.
 I cut back on red meat and deep fried foods, drank soda occasionally, ate more fruits, vegetables and grains − being healthier served to boost stamina required to endure the grueling changing process.

 The most annoying part of perimenopause has been the random occurrences of periods and no periods.
 Menopause is diagnosed when a woman has gone without a period for at least 12 consecutive months.
 Apart from this one cannot determine when menopause will arrive.
 I was hopeful last year when I was period free for 6 months.
 Then in month 7 I got a heavy period and another lighter period 2 weeks after.
 What a letdown that was.

 I thought I had become hyperglycemic, even diabetic, because I had a blood test done one late afternoon, and the doctor told me the tests showed that my sugar level was a little low.
 But the same results didn't show up before or after that test.
 In hindsight, it must've been a hormonal sugar craving.
 For a while I would have the worse sugar craving around 3:30 to 4:30 PM, coinciding with the end of my work day.
-Lately I've noticed that this craving diminished quickly in last few weeks.
+I've recently noticed that the craving diminished considerably over past few weeks.
 So it was just hormones after all!
 It goes to show that sometimes erratic hormones may seem like a medical condition but it is difficult to tell during perimenopause and menopause.

 A friend who is hyperglycemic gave me some tips, but those food rules didn't seem to help in my case.
 For one, eating protein rich meals throughout the day (especially breakfast and lunch) didn't seem to curb the cravings.
 My hormones had a life of their own.
 It was good that it had a schedule so I could be prepared.
 Foods like peanut butter, cheese and milk worked best to satisfy the craving.